eivindw/eivindw.github.io/_drafts/comparing-gc-collectors.md

 - java
 ---

 Automatic memory management through advanced Garbage Collection has been one of the main selling points for Java and the JVM from the beginning.
 We can simply create the objects we need and the JVM makes sure they are removed when no longer in use.
+The garbage collector can be tuned and configured in a wide variety of ways.
 In this article I look at the alternative garbage collectors that are available in the JVM and try to identify the differences between them.

 ## GC Tuning Overview